-Andrew’s post-school education includes a Bachelor’s Degree in Theology from Queen’s University Belfast, a Post Graduate in Management – Business Management from University of London, and an MSc Finance degree from Queen’s University Belfast in 2017 where he graduated with distinction.
+Andrew holds a Bachelor’s Degree in Theology from Queen’s University Belfast, a Post Graduate in Management – Business Management from the University of London, and an MSc Finance degree from Queen’s University Belfast in 2017 where he graduated with distinction.